edchelstephens/upskilling/kubernetes/kubernetes.md

 - Kubernetes is like the conductor of an opera
 - wherein the opera different musics, like drums, singers, are the containerized apps
 - Kubernetes basically issues commands to docker instances, telling them when to start and stop containers and how to run them.
 And just like the opera, when all these things come together, they form this amazing application experience.

+# We tell Kubernetes what we want, and kubernetes makes it happen

+Then when things change, increased load, failed nodes, kubernetes deals with it.